pasta777/matfquiztador/README.md

 Capital cities cannot be adjacent to each other.

-After selecting the locations for the capital cities, the game proceeds to the phase of selecting territories, where each player, in the same order as the selection of cities, chooses one free territory/city connected to their capital city or to any previously occupied territory/city.
+After selecting the locations for the capital cities, the game proceeds to the phase of selecting territories, where each player, in the same order as in the selection of cities, chooses one free territory/city connected to their capital city or to any previously occupied territories/cities.

 If a player does not have any free territories adjacent to their own territories, they can choose ANY other free territory on the map to occupy.

 Once there are no more free territories, the game enters the phase of warfare.

 The warfare phase is the final phase of the game, where players attempt to capture territories from each other.

-Following the established order, players choose to attack a territory adjacent to theirs.
+Following the established order, players choose to attack a territory adjacent to one of theirs.

 The attacking player and the defending player answer the same question.